fuine/msc-thesis-typst/content/ch3_results.typ

   ("aspartus_3_runs/des_distributions.svg", [DES]),
   ("aspartus_3_runs/cmaes_distributions.svg", [CMA-ES]),
   ("aspartus_3_runs/jso_distributions.svg", [jSO]),
-  caption: [
+  caption: flex-caption(
-    Hyperparameters' distribution estimation resulting from optimization on the Aspartus dataset.
+    [Hyperparameters' distribution estimation resulting from optimization on the Aspartus dataset.
 Plots created based on the last 5 generations.
 Numbers in the legend correspond to the number of the experiment run.
   ],
+  [Hyperparameters' distribution estimation resulting from optimization on the Aspartus
+    dataset.]
+  ),
   label: <fig:aspartus_distributions>
 )